DanEliasAU/ImageResizeUpscale/README.md

 Known issues to fix:
-- Catch and handling of exceptions relating to fetching images via URL
+- <strike>Catch and handling of exceptions relating to fetching images via URL</strike>
-- Catch and handling of exceptions relating to upscaling images
+- <strike>Catch and handling of exceptions relating to upscaling images</strike>
 - <strike>Error checking of the input file name</strike>
 - <strike>Keyboard not hiding in certain circumstances (click 'Done' keyboard button, click 'Go' on start screen)</strike>
 - Slider not accurately representing finger position -> May need to use a different slider/try implementing my own
 - <strike>The start screen stays interactable while calling network functions -> Either add loading activity between start screen and options screen or move straight to options screen and use placeholders/disallow interaction</strike>
-- Loading screen not shown on pressing 'Go' (URL image) on start screen
+- <strike>Loading screen not shown on pressing 'Go' (URL image) on start screen</strike>

 Future Implementations:
 - <strike>Add loading/progress animations</strike>